qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 ----------

-|join| The :guilabel:`Joins` menu allows you to :index:`join` a loaded attribute table
+|join| The `Joins` menu allows you to :index:`join` a loaded attribute table
 to a loaded vector layer.
-After clicking |mActionSignPlus|, the :guilabel:`Add vector join` dialog appears.
+After clicking |mActionSignPlus|, the `Add vector join` dialog appears.
 As key columns, you have to define a :index:`join layer` you want to connect with the target vector layer.
 Then, you have to specify the join field that is common to both the join layer and the target layer.
-Now you can also specify a subset of fields from the joined layer based on the checkbox |checkbox| :guilabel:`Choose which fields are joined`.
+Now you can also specify a subset of fields from the joined layer based on the checkbox |checkbox| `Choose which fields are joined`.
 As a result of the join, all information from the join layer and the target layer are displayed in the attribute table of the target layer as joined information.
 If you specified a subset of fields only these fields are displayed in the attribute table of the target layer.

 ..
 FIXME: are table joins also possible with MSSQL and ORACLE tables?

-|qg| currently has support for joining non-spatial table formats supported by OGR (e.g., CSV, DBF and Excel), delimited text and the PostgreSQL provider (see figure_joins_1_).
+QGIS currently has support for joining non-spatial table formats supported by OGR (e.g., CSV, DBF and Excel), delimited text and the PostgreSQL provider (see figure_joins_1_).

 .. _figure_joins_1: